 “We are therefore proud that; together with our sponsors and partners, we have been able to continue to offer support to talented athletes with access to training facilities as and when possible.
 Rest assured we are equally committed to continue the support of the GLL Sport Foundation for this and the next generation of athletes.

 “This is ever-more important today as we recover from a difficult and challenging year, where dreams have been put on hold and sport had to stop.
-Athletes can now refocus and start competition and working towards those goals with the support of the GLL Sport Foundation.
+Athletes can now refocus and start the competition and work towards those goals with the support of the GLL Sport Foundation.

 “This support can positively impact communities by promoting the opportunity that sport can bring and promoting the benefits it brings in well-being from someone within that community.”